-Chemical controls may be okay for the home, yard or even the flower garden.
+Chemical controls may be okay for the home, yard, or even the flower garden.
 But, vegetable gardeners usually prefer to keep the chemicals out of the food they ultimately consume.

-Here are some organic controls for garden ants:
+Here are some organic controls:

 Add one ounce of salt to a gallon of water.
 Spray the area affected.
 Important note: Too much salt can be harmful to your plants.

 Encourage beneficial insects- ladybugs, and lacewings.